mascomen4/parallel_programming_open_source/README.md

 - ``` git clone git@github.com:mascomen4/parallel_programming_open_source.git ```
 - Then in your IDE open the project, choose any **main** function from any exercise in configurations and run it.
 For example, choose **main_ex3** to run the tests over the ex2.f90 fortran file.
-- Files that use OpenMP have to be compiled using flag `-fopenmp`.
+- The project is being built using CMake, so you don't need to write the flag `-fopenmp` for each file, as it's written in the file `CMakeLists.txt`
 - Each exercise consists of some number of points.
 Fer every point I made the `main` file, so you can easily select&run it.
+- *Note to Windows users:* in `ex1_point3.f90` you may experience some troubles with writing to file.
+Or memory access.
+You may need to change the size of array and the number of iterations from 10^6 to the 10^3, and increase the number of the nested iterations to from 10^2 to 10^4.
+- *Note for Windows users in Question 3 in Ex.2* the command to know the number of cores is `wmic cpu get NumberOfCores`.
+The number of threads is numbers of cores multiplied by 2.
+- In `main_ex2_point2` you need to change in `Edit Configurations...` the Environment variable to `OMP_NUM_THREADS=Number`, where `Number` is the number of desired cores.
+Also you may need to write `Number` in Program arguments (it's also located in `Edit Configurations`.
+(If you don't understand why, please read the task first)
+-

 # Contribution
 1. Write me you github name so I could add you